dotnet/docs-aspire/docs/whats-new/preview-5.md

 You will need to run this on each project in your solution.

+## Resources and Components

+Each release brings new resources and components thanks to community feedback and contributions.

 ### New resources and components

 The following list outlines new components and their corresponding component articles: